commschamp/cc_tutorial/tutorials/tutorial18/README.md

 being defined and down to the bottom (**&lt;payload&gt;**) one.
 As the result the `AllFields` type of the outermost layer (which is also used as a full frame) is a tuple of all the framing fields.

-Also every layer defines [readFieldsCached](https://arobenko.github.io/comms_doc/classcomms_1_1protocol_1_1ProtocolLayerBase.html) member function, which is similar to `read()` used so far, but receives the tuple of all the fields in needs to update as its first parameter.
+Also every layer defines [readFieldsCached()](https://arobenko.github.io/comms_doc/classcomms_1_1protocol_1_1ProtocolLayerBase.html) member function, which is similar to `read()` used so far, but receives the tuple of all the fields it needs to update as its first parameter.
 After the read operation is complete the provided `transportFields` tuple will have updated values which can be accessed later.